• Skip to primary navigation

 • 100 g coconut sugar or sweetener of your preference

-• 2 tbsp lemon zest from unwaxed lemons
+• 2 tablespoon lemon zest from unwaxed lemons

 • 1 pinch of salt